Pdanulya/Cafateo-Ecommerce-Website/README.md

 # Cafateo Ecommerce Website

-Welcome to **Cafateo**, an online platform for exploring, ordering, and reserving at one of Colombo's oldest and most beloved coffee houses.
-This project contains both the **frontend** and **backend** of the Cafateo website.
+Welcome to **Cafateo**, a full stack e-commerce web application for resturents.
 ---

 ## Table of Contents